Security and Emergency Preparedness

-HPA’s credentialing office is responsible for issuing Port of Halifax Identification cards and processing applications for MTSC as per Transport Canada’s Marine Transportation Security Regulations.
+HPA’s Port Credentialing Office is responsible for issuing Port of Halifax Identification cards, this includes; Road Transport Passes (RTP), Restricted Area Passes (RAP) and the processing of applications and issuance of Marine Transportation Security Clearances (MTSC), as per Transport Canada’s Marine Transportation Security Regulations (MTSR).

 1096 Marginal Road

-MTSC application form may be found on this website or by contacting the Credentialing Office.
+The MTSC application, can be found on this website by clicking the link “Apply for a transportation security clearance” or by contacting the Credentialing Office.
 HPA’s Credentialing Office can provide you with instructions on applying for an MTSC or Port of Halifax Identification Card.

 Our role at the HPA is to facilitate the safe, secure and efficient movement of trade in the Port of Halifax.
 We are not first responders in an emergency.
 However, we work closely with our many partners and with all response agencies in emergency situations.
 Our 24/7 Primary Control Centre (PCC) and Emergency Coordination Centre (ECC) act as a coordination centre for relaying information and managing emergencies, incidents and other occurrences on port lands and in the Halifax Harbour.
 During an emergency, the HPA follows Incident Command System (ICS) control structure and procedures and exercises this system annually with the different agencies.